eyra/port/README.md

 # Port
-Tool for transparent donation of digital trace data by citizens
+Research tool for transparent donation of digital trace data by citizens